The Hilbert scheme of hyperelliptic Jacobians and moduli of Picard sheaves: Moduli spaces with level structures

 which turns out to be injective on geometric points \cite[Lemma 1.11]{OS1}.
 In fact, we need the following stronger statement.

 \begin{teo}[{\cite[Theorem 3.1]{OS1}}] If $g\geq 2$ and $\mathrm{char}\, k \neq 2$ then $\iota$ is an immersion. \end{teo}

 Oort and Steenbrink use this result crucially to solve the local Torelli problem as we recalled in Section \ref{gnagnagne}.
-For us, it is not important to have the statement of local Torelli (which strictly speaking only holds globally in characteristic $0$): all we need in our argument is Theorem \ref{thm:OSemb}, which is why we assumed $k$ has characteristic $p\neq 2$.
+For us, it is not important to have the statement of local Torelli (which strictly speaking only holds globally in characteristic $0$): all we need in our argument is Theorem \ref{thm:OSemb}, which is why we require the base field $k$ to have characteristic $p\neq 2$.

 The following result was proven in \cite[Prop.~5.8]{DMstablecurves} in greater generality.
 We give a short proof here for the sake of completeness.

 \begin{lemma} The maps $\varphi\colon M_g^{(n)}\ra \mathcal M_g$ and $\psi\colon A_g^{(n)}\ra \mathcal A_g$ forgetting the level structure are \'etale. \end{lemma}